-Why you should opt for OmniGraffle?
+Why You Should Opt for OmniGraffle?

 Supported Platforms: macOS and iOS

-Just like LucidChart Giffy is a web-based online diagram creation tool which can be used to create flowcharts, network diagrams, UML diagrams, org charts, mind maps, wireframes, and more.
+Just like LucidChart Giffy is a web-based online diagram creation tool that can be used to create flowcharts, network diagrams, UML diagrams, org charts, mind maps, wireframes, and more.
 Since it is the web-based program it works on both Mac and PC.
 It’s also a really good collaborative tool if you are working remotely.

-Why you should opt for Gliffy?
+Why You Should Opt for Gliffy?

-It gives you plenty of icons to choose from to create flowcharts, organization charts, UML diagrams, network diagrams and more.
-It also has many custom templates to help you along the way.
+It gives you plenty of icons to choose from to create flowcharts, organization charts, UML diagrams, network diagrams, and more.
+Gliffy also has many custom templates to help you along the way.
 It also integrates seamlessly with other productivity tools such as Google Drive, JIRA, Confluence, and more.

 Supported Platforms: Windows and macOS

-Price: $7.97/month (Individual Plan) or $4.99/month/user (Team Plan)
+Price: $7.99/month (Individual Plan) or $4.99/month/user (Team Plan)

-If you are looking for a web-based diagramming software which is completely free to use, you will love Draw.io.
-It is an open-source software and is a truly cross-platform app.
+If you are looking for web-based diagramming software that is completely free to use, you will love Draw.io.
+It is open-source software and is a truly cross-platform app.
 You can either use it as a simple web app or you can download native apps for macOS, Windows, Linux, Android, and even Chrome OS.

-Why you should opt for Draw.io?
+Why You Should Opt for Draw.io?

 It’s also a no-nonsense software.
 As soon as you load its web-app, it will just ask you to select the location where you want to save your file, and then you can start working.
 There are no hoops to jump through to get to the drawing interface.

 Supported Platforms: Windows, macOS, Linux, and Chrome OS

-The software can be used to create flowcharts, organisational charts, FML Diagrams, floor-plans, and more.
+The software can be used to create flowcharts, organizational charts, FML Diagrams, floor-plans, and more.
 Also, it is one of the few one-time payment software on this list and doesn’t require you to keep track of a subscription.

-The software even supports export and import of files in Visio format.
-It also has a great selection of templates which means most of the times you won’t have to create diagrams from scratch, which will save you a lot of time and effort.
-It also has a great selection of powerful and comprehensive drawing tools.
+The software even supports the export and import of files in Visio format.
+It also has a great selection of templates which means most of the time you won’t have to create diagrams from scratch, which will save you a lot of time and effort.
+CDD 12 also has a great selection of powerful and comprehensive drawing tools.

 Supported Platforms: macOS and Windows